-1. In our biggest news, we’ve officially finished documenting Sarah’s seventh-grade year by state standards.
+1. In our biggest news, we’ve officially finished documenting Ashar’s seventh-grade year by state standards.
 Our portfolio is done, our 180-day requirement has been met and our meeting with the evaluator is scheduled for April 15!

 I shared this news on the Unschool RULES Facebook page last week, and mentioned that I was going to write a post in the coming weeks about Pennsylvania portfolios, including what the law says you have to include and how to make a portfolio work for unschoolers, living-books learners, unit study-ers and anyone else not dealing with a traditional curriculum.
 You can find that post here!

-2. Sarah’s 4-H alpaca club completed their mandatory training on quality control in livestock food and medication.
+2. Ashar’s 4-H alpaca club completed their mandatory training on quality control in livestock food and medication.
 Our Extension educator, Linda, made it amazingly fun by drawing ridiculously bad pictures of alpacas on the whiteboard and also by showing us how to do subcutaneous and intramuscular shots by injecting blue-dyed water into a banana.
 It was both hilarious and amazingly informative!

-Sarah had never been much into fiction, but these are actually so fact-packed that she loves them.
+Ashar had never been much into fiction, but these are actually so fact-packed that she loves them.
 In “fact,” we’ve had to start discussing which parts of the story aren’t true, because so many of the details are, which has led to some neat research quests.